 And finally, I believe organisations, and their HR leaders, need to create experiential learning opportunities for team members to reinforce the application of principles and build the skills organisations are increasingly asking of us.

 Do you think the perception challenge for HR is just a branding issue?

 No, I think runs deeper.
 It’s partly created by organisations and partly by our profession.

 I believe HR is best positioned to lead transformational change.
 I think we best understand the collective organisation, its pulse, and the implications of change.
 However, I also think we need to broaden our perspective to take into account business impacts, use the language of the business and marry those two things together to provide a full picture.

 To effectively solve the problem of HR’s brand, I think we need to address it in two ways simultaneously: demand and supply.
 Demand being what organisations expect from HR.
 Though this shift is dependent on supply – the HR profession itself, and the people who work in it.
 We must be willing to objectively assess our profession, our teams and ourselves and ask – are we truly supporting the organisation’s strategic mandate?

 I spend a lot of my time supporting CHROs and CEOs as they transform their HR strategies.
 They almost always include some element of HR technology and analytics.
 Though whatever the project, the most rewarding part for me is knowing we’ve made a meaningful impact on the employees in that organisation.
 I never get tired of that feeling.

 Matt is a passionate, innovative Global HR Executive who sits at the intersection of technology and culture.

 On October 1 2018, he announced the launch of the Global HR Collective, a social enterprise to raise $1M for grassroots charities that support mental health advocacy & women entrepreneurs.

-Today, Matt helps organizations undertake similar transformations.
-Blending strategy, technology, data and culture, he architects and implements solutions that make organizations more profitable, efficient & human-centric.
+Today, Matt helps organisations undertake similar transformations.
+Blending strategy, technology, data and culture, he architects and implements solutions that make organisations more profitable, efficient & human-centric.